gamesbook/pyprototypr/README.md

 * [ ] 18xx board: show a basic map with tracks, towns, cities and off-map areas

 ## Acknowledgements

+> *The world is full of power and energy and a person can go far by just
+> skimming off a tiny bit of it.* "Snow Crash", Neal Stephenson.

 As always, with Python, you are building "on the shoulders of giants".
 In this case, the